1deg/resource-server-api-docs/docs/resources/organizations/opportunities/tags.md

 ### Permissions

 * Anyone can add a tag.
-* Only the owner of the associated resource provider and admins can delete a tag.
+* Only the owner of the associated organization and admins can delete a tag.